-In 2006, thanks to the work of the Bayfield Regional Conservancy and the Wisconsin Department of Natural Resouces, the Nourse Sugerbush was designated as a Wisconsin State Natural Area and will be protected in perpetuity.
+In 2006, thanks to the work of the local conservancy and the Wisconsin Department of Natural Resources, the Nourse Sugarbush was designated as a Wisconsin State Natural Area and will be protected in perpetuity.
 As a State Natural Area motorized vehicles are not allowed.
 Access is limited to travel by foot, snowshoe and ski.

 From the parking area near Mt.
 Ashwabay to the log cabin and “sugar shack” is about a 2 mile hike.
 The trail into the Sugarbush follows the original access road that is now closed to motorized vehicles.
 The hike in is a gradual uphill incline.
 You will pass through an area that was selectively logged a few years ago that provides some amazing views of the Pikes Creek Valley.
 As you hike along you will notice several distinct changes in forest type; moving from a mixed forest of aspen, oak and maple changing over to a more northern boreal forest of Balsam fir and birch.
 As you get closer to the Sugerbush the forest changes to mix of Hemlock and White Pine.
 When you reach the Sugerbush you enter an amazing stand of huge Sugar Maples that is truly awe-inspiring!